Shopping for your daily groceries – Our GUIDE to the Danish Grocery Market

 Upon moving to Denmark, one of the first new adjustments that you have to make is dealing with your daily grocery and household supplies shopping.

+If you find Danish prices high, you are possibly not surprised by the latest European Price Index Statistics from 2023.
 They place Danish food prices at the very top of the 15 EU countries Danes normally compare themselves with only surpassed by Luxembourg.

-During corona, consumers spent more on grocery shopping in high-end shops and less in discount stores.
+It was only during the corona years that consumers spent more on grocery shopping in high-end shops and less in discount stores.

 The article continues below.

-Prior to corona, Danes were notorious for trying to spend as little as possible on their groceries and shopping at discounters or scanning the “tilbudsaviser”, special offers flyers, was a national sport.
+Prior to corona, Danes were notorious for trying to spend as little as possible on their groceries and shopping at discounters or scanning the “tilbudsaviser”, special offer flyers, was a national sport.
+This has a huge impact on the grocery chains’ revenues.

-This trend is back and the market shares of discounters are growing.
-The number 1 discounter in terms of market share is Netto, owned by Salling Group.
+This trend is back, and the market shares of discounters are growing.

-They buy the supermarkets’ own brands.
+Buying the supermarkets’ own brands

 Shopping across borders is also common.
 Danes living in mid and south Jutland are quite used to driving to German outlets.
-Prices there are lower because of the lower German VAT on food compared to Denmark’s 25 percent.
+Prices there are lower also because of the lower German VAT on food compared to Denmark’s 25 percent.

 In this short guide, you will find an overview of what the market looks like, who the main players are and how you can shop smart to reduce costs.